THE KEN AND JULIE MICHAEL PRIZES RECOGNISE THE OUTSTANDING ACHIEVEMENTS OF OUR GRADUATE STUDENTS AT BOTH ICRAR NODES.

-Congratulations to both the winners and their supervisors, and to all the applicants for their achievements.
-Thanks to Dr Ken Michael for his generous support for this Prize, first awarded in 2017 to Chenoa Tremblay and Tristan Reynolds, and in 2018 to Ahmed Elagali and Sam McSweeney.
+Congratulations to the winners and their supervisors, and to all the applicants for their achievements.
+Thanks to Dr Ken Michael for his generous support for this Prize, first awarded in 2017 to Chenoa Tremblay & Tristan Reynolds, in 2018 to Ahmed Elagali & Sam McSweeney, in 2019 to Mengyao Xue & Fei Qin, in 2020 to Dr Pikky Atri, Dr Kate Harborne & Benjamin Dix-Matthews, in 2021 to Stefan Duchesne, James Buchan & Ruby Wright, and in 2022 to Torrance Hodgson, Jishnu Thekkeppattu, Jessica Thorne & Mitchell Cavanagh.